nikydix/nikydixcom-7810d/about.md

 <h3>Evergreen Notes</h3>

 These notes will be complete.
-They will resemble a traditional blog or research paper, and potentially include resources that can be donwloaded,
+They will resemble a traditional blog or research paper, along with applicable or actionalable resources that can be donwloaded, and shared with others.
 ---
 In the meantime, if you want to sign up to recieve emails with updates, please click here. *ADD LINK TO EMAIL SIGN UP**